Multitaper estimation on arbitrary domains: Spectral estimation on irregular domains

 Another instance is found in geosciences, where $\popr$ is a physical quantity on an approximately flat portion of the earth, and measurements are only available on a subregion $\sset$, corresponding, for example, to a continent \cite{siwado11}.
 A more sophisticated model replaces the Cartesian grid for a grid on the sphere \cite{sidawi06,plsi14}.

 For both of these applications, we only have access to a single realization of the process whose spectral density we wish to estimate.
 In cryo-EM, this is due to changing experimental conditions between projection images, such as non-stationary optical parameters or variation in ice thickness, while in geosciences, only one realization (i.e., one planet) exists.
-We therefore require \emph{single-shot estimators} which provide low-variance estimates from a single realization of $\popr$.
-The aim of the present work is to study the performance one such method, the multitaper estimator, and provide an explicit implementation.
+We therefore require a \emph{single-shot estimator} of \spd.
+Instead of averaging estimates from several realizations of $\popr$, a single-shot estimator only takes a single realization as input.
+The total number of samples is therefore $\caro$.
+This low sample size often results in high variance, so we need a method which regularizes this estimate.
+The aim of the present work is to study the performance of one such method, the multitaper estimator, and provide an explicit implementation.